mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I almost went with [this 16 x 2.5 Gbps port TP-Link unit](https://www.aliexpress.us/item/3256804686136282.html), but it's only available from China, and it doesn't seem to have any US safety or compliance certification, so I decided not to risk it.

 I considered the [TP-Link T1600G-28PS](https://www.amazon.com/TP-Link-JetStream-T1600G-28PS-24-Port-Gigabit/dp/B0196RGV50), which had everything I liked about the [TL-SG3428X](https://www.newegg.com/tp-link-tl-sg3428x-24-x-rj45-4-x-sfp/p/0XP-0054-00091?Item=0XP-0054-00091&SoldByNewegg=1), except it _also_ had PoE.
 But I read several reviews that said the fans are loud, and I didn't want a noisy switch.
-I went with the TL-SG3428X and figured I could get a cheaper, silent unmanaged PoE switch, as I didn't actually need 24 PoE ports.
+I went with the TL-SG3428X and figured I could get a cheaper, silent unmanaged PoE switch, as I didn't need 24 PoE ports.

 ### Review: TP-Link TL-SG3428X